bclehmann/wstat/README.md

 `wstat reexpress residual 2var linreg` will print the residual set for a linear regression line in two dimensions.

+## Normal distribution

+Type `wstat cdf` for the cumulative distribution function for a normal distribution.
+Type `wstat invCdf` for the inverse.

 ## Open Source

 This project is a very low priority for me, so if you decide to open some pull-requests to add features or otherwise improve code quality I would be very thankful.